Himanshu49Gaur/AutoPent/README.md

     * **Integration:** It uses an RPC server to connect to a Python script, which automates the exploitation process and can cycle through multiple payloads.

 ---

+## Step 4: Privilege Escalation

+Privilege escalation is the process of gaining higher-level access to a system or network, typically moving from a low-privileged user to an administrator or root user.
+This is achieved by exploiting security misconfigurations, vulnerabilities, or weak permissions.

+* **WinPEAS (Windows Privilege Escalation Awesome Scripts):**
+    * Detects weak file permissions, unquoted service paths, and passwords stored in plaintext.
+    * Identifies Windows vulnerabilities that allow privilege escalation.
+    * Finds misconfigured services, registry settings, and scheduled tasks.

+* **LinPEAS (Linux Privilege Escalation Awesome Scripts):**
+    * Detects sudo misconfigurations, SUID binaries, and writable files.
+    * Finds known kernel exploits that allow for privilege escalation.
+    * Identifies hardcoded credentials and environment variables containing sensitive data.

+---